Saucy Mama Inspired Huevos Rancheros: 2017 Recipe Contest Winner!

 - 1 chopped tomato

-- For the ranchero sauce: Preheat the oven to broil (550) F. and put the tomatoes, peeled garlic cloves and onion on a parchment lined, rimmed baking sheet.
+- 1. For the Ranchero Sauce: Preheat the oven to broil (550) F. and put the tomatoes, peeled garlic cloves and onion on a parchment lined, rimmed baking sheet.
 Roast the vegetables, turning occasionally, until blistered and charred in spots, about 10 minutes.
 Watch closely to keep from burning vegetables.

-- Using the same cast iron skillet, heat 1-2 tablespoon bacon fat or oil, about 1 minute.
-Crack 1 egg at a time into the skillet and cook until the edges are crispy and whites are almost set (about 30-45 seconds) Ladle or scoop hot bacon fat over the top of the egg for 1 more minute.
+- 8. Using the same cast iron skillet, heat 1-2 tablespoon bacon fat or oil, about 1 minute.
+Crack 1 egg at a time into the skillet and cook until the edges are crispy and whites are almost set (about 30-45 seconds) Ladle or scoop hot oil over the top of the egg for 1 more minute.

 - Serve immediately.
 ENJOY